Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 The new :mod:`~qiskit.primitives`, in combination with the :mod:`~qiskit.quantum_info` module, have superseded functionality of :mod:`~qiskit.opflow`.
 Thus, the latter is being deprecated.

+In this migration guide, you will find instructions and code examples for how to migrate your code based on the:mod:`~qiskit.opflow` module to the :mod:`~qiskit.primitives` and :mod:`~qiskit.quantum_info` modules.

 .. note::

     The use of :mod:`~qiskit.opflow` was tightly coupled to the :class:`~qiskit.utils.QuantumInstance` class, which